NAIA Champions of Character

 SERVANT-LEADERSHIP is serving the greater good.
 It is helping others and doing the best you can for your family, class, school or team.

-Come out and Join Fisher Athletes at the Boston Social Fitness Festival at City Hall Plaza
+Men's Soccer and Women's Basketball Volunteering at the Boston Social Fitness Festival

 Speaker Series 9/25